nestjs/throttler/README.md

 ### GraphQL

 The `ThrottlerGuard` can also be used to work with GraphQL requests.
-Again, the guard can be extended, but this time the `getRequestResponse` method will be overridden
+Again, the guard can be extended, but this time the `getRequestResponse` method will be overridden:

 ```typescript
 @Injectable()